 Title of dissertation: “Béla Bartók and Hungarian nationalism: the development of Bartók’s social and political ideas at the turn of the century (1899-1903).”
 Advisor: Leonard B. Meyer.

 Title of thesis: “The Approach to Rhythm in the Analytical Literature of the Second Half of the 20th Century.”
 Advisor: László Somfai.
 Principal professors: György Kurtág, András Szőllősy, György Kroó, László Dobszay, Ernő Lendvai.

-RESEARCH GRANTS, AWARDS AND FELLOWSHIPS
+RESEARCH GRANTS AND FELLOWSHIPS (selection)

 RESEARCH ACTIVITY – FIELDWORK

 Since 1976, I have been conducting fieldwork among the traditional East-European Jewish communities in their original location in Eastern Europe as well as in Western Europe, the USA and Israel documenting primarily traditional Jewish liturgical chant and secondarily Jewish life stories in audio and video recordings.
 My archive constitutes the largest integral collection of the East-European Jewish liturgical service and the largest archive of the liturgical music of the Hungarian Jews.
 I was the only scholar to systematically research traditional Jewish music in Communist Europe after the Holocaust.
 The original tapes are in my private collection with CD ROM copies deposited at the National Sound Archive of the Hebrew University, Jerusalem and partially at the Sound Archive of the Institute for Musicology, Budapest.
 Hundreds of pages of transcriptions of this material are in my private archive waiting for publication.